rogorido/sistercities/sistercities.md

 # Introduction and lesson goals

 Getting data and analyzing them is one of the most important tasks a historian has to face.
-Data are nowadays becoming omnipresent, but it is not always easy to know how to extract them from the different places we can find them on/in the web.
-In the last years the so-called *semantic web* has been developped.
-The idea behind it is to categorise concepts and data and, above all, put all them in relationship.
-Once you have the data you can analyze them and plot them with R.
+Once you have your data, you have to analyze it.
+For this purpose plots are always an important instrument.
+Using R and the powerful package [ggplot2](http://ggplot2.tidyverse.org/) you can create useful, as well as beautiful plots to look inside your data and to publish in your work.

-By the end of this lesson you will be able:
+By the end of this lesson you will be able to do the following things with ggplot2:

-1. to extract data from wikidata using the query language SPARQL,
-2. to import the extracted data into R,
-3. to create barplots using the powerful graphics package ggplot2,
+1. to create barplots
-4. to create histograms with ggplot2,
+2. to create histograms
-5. to create scatterplots with ggplot2,
+3. to create boxplots
+5. to manipulate different options of your polots
 6. to create other types of new plots with ggplot2 extensions.

 # Wikidata: Cities and sister cities in Europe